Sweet Apple Galette

 7 tablespoons cold unsalted butter, cut into 6 to 8 pieces

-Remove the dough from the processor, press into a disk using a small amount of flour, dough can be very wet.
+Remove the dough from the processor, and press it into a disk using a small amount of flour.
 Wrap in plastic and chill for at least 2 hours.

 “The dough can be kept in the refrigerator for a day or two, or it can be wrapped airtight and frozen for a month.
 Thaw, still wrapped, in the refrigerator.